-A heuristic analysis is a usability evaluation method that, contrary to usability tests, does not involve real users directly.
-Instead, it is based on a list of guidelines or good practices called heuristics.
+A heuristic analysis is a usability evaluation method that, unlikely usability tests, does not involve real users directly.
+Instead, it is based on a set of guidelines or good practices called heuristics.

-During a heuristic analysis, the examiner, typically a user experience and usability expert, reviews the interface and determines whether or not it complies with established heuristic principles.
+During a heuristic analysis, the examiner, who is typically a user experience and usability expert, reviews the interface and determines whether or not it complies with established heuristic principles.

 What heuristics to use?

-A complete description of the Nielsen and Molich heuristics, as well as examples of them, is available in our article “The Nielsen heuristic principles explained with examples”
+For a comprehensive description of the Nielsen and Molich heuristics, along with examples, you can refer to our article, “The Nielsen heuristic principles explained with examples”

-These are very generic principles and many uxers prefer to use custom listings with more guidelines that allow to assess more specific aspects of the interface.
+However, many UXers prefer to use custom listings with additional guidelines that allow them to assess more specific aspects of the interface.

 Where do heuristics come from?

-It is important to stress that heuristic principles should never arise from the personal opinion of the expert.
-All heuristics should be based on the observation of real users and describe the problems they face with the interfaces.
+It’s important to note that heuristic principles should never be based solely on the personal opinion of the expert.
+All heuristics must be based on the observation of real users and describe the problems they face with the interfaces.

-The Nielsen and Molich heuristics are born from having carried out an enormous number of tests with thousands of users over the years and not from the intuition of their two authors.
+The Nielsen and Molich heuristics were developed from an extensive number of tests carried out with thousands of users over the years and not from the intuition of their two authors.

 How to analyze data from a heuristic review?

-In some cases, heuristics are used as a simple checklist applied to all the elements of an interface.
-The examiners simply indicates whether they comply or not, assigning a percentage that indicates to what extent the interface meets the heuristics.
+When it comes to analyzing data from a heuristic review, some examiners use heuristics as a simple checklist applied to all the elements of an interface.
+They indicate whether or not each element complies with the heuristics and assign a percentage that indicates to what extent the interface meets the heuristics.

-However, this way of working with heuristics tells us little about interface problems and how to solve them if it is not accompanied by more qualitative work.
+However, this method of working with heuristics provides limited information about interface problems and how to solve them.

-The ideal way to report the results of a heuristic review should include an analysis of each problem detected that focuses on understanding the reasons for the problem and, ideally, suggesting how to fix them.
+Therefore, it’s ideal to include an analysis of each problem detected that focuses on understanding the reasons for the problem and, ideally, suggesting how to fix them.

-At the same time, it is important that the examiner also assigns a priority or importance to the problems detected, in order to guide the teams when creating an improvement plan.
+It’s also crucial to assign a priority or importance to the problems detected, in order to guide teams when creating an improvement plan.